Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 A resale certificate is a document that allows a business to buy merchandise that will be resold without paying sales tax.
-In order to obtain the certificate, the retailer will need to provide a South Carolina Resale Certificate to their vendor.
+To be eligible for the sales tax exemption, the retailer will provide their vendor a South Carolina Resale Certificate.

 Learn more about how a South Carolina Resale Certificate works, how to get one, and more.